stickyvalentine/stickyvalentine.github.io/_posts/2018-11-17-emacs-keybindings-in-macos.md

 But since I started using the MacBook Air for work, I realized something that makes choosing between MacOS and Windows easier.
 MacOS natively supports some of the more prominent emacs keybindings when editing text fields.
 I realized it when I was editing a Google Doc and I instictively pressed `Ctrl-p` to move the cursor up a line and it worked.
 At first I thought that they must have changed Google Docs.
 But the next time I was using Docs on the Windows machine it didn't work.
 So I looked it up.
 [Sure enough](https://jblevins.org/log/kbd), those keybindings are built into MacOS.

-To me, this seems as good of a reason as any to prefer on OS to the other.
-I am currently trying to trade my Windows Desktop for an older iMac.
+To me, this seems as good of a reason as any to prefer one OS to the other.